aiafrasinei/bapl_final_project/README.md

 How would you extend this project to do something more?
 Are there other features you’d like?
 How would you go about adding them?

-    Would like to use this language for scripting purposes (like bash but better).Have some apis for process management.
+    Would like to use this language for scripting purposes.Have some apis for process management.
     Keep the language simple to use, type system is optional.
     I have this idea of using sqlite3 db as files and main data structure.
     For example this statement: